DanilSuits/probabilityKata/log.md

 Since _this_ data model always uses its own implementation of Probability when creating a Coin, we don't need the generic type in the data model.

+## REFACTOR

+At this point, the data model has it's own understanding of Coin and Probability using an appropriate spelling; and the scope of the domain model has these understandings as well.
+There is a common understanding;
+but the spellings there suck.

+However, this is just an artifact of the sequence of moves I used in developing this implementation.
+We should be able to clean up the spellings used in the common understanding as well.

+So as a first step, we create a scope.